edwardjkim/info490/week03/workflow.md

 I will describe how to use Git to download the templates and use them on your IPython notebook server.

-However, do note that I run Linux exclusively for everyday use, and my suggestion descrbed in the following may not be the optimal one.
+However, do note that I run Linux exclusively for everyday use, and my suggestion described in the following may not be the optimal one.
 If you can think of a better way to use the IPython templates on the course repository, you may do it your way as long as you use the provided templates.
 But also note that you **must** use the course Docker image; installing and running IPython on Windows or OS X is **not** acceptable and may result in a zero for the assignment.

 In the following, I will assume that you have [Folder Sharing](https://github.com/INFO490/spring2015/blob/master/week00/docker_folder_sharing.md) enabled and use [Problem 3.1](p1.md) as an example.